Fredrick-owino/-plant-disease-detection-CNN/README.md

 A convolutional neural network (CNN)-based system for plant disease detection and prediction.
 The model analyzes plant images, identifies diseases, and provides accurate predictions.
 Performance is evaluated using a confusion matrix to ensure reliability in real-world agricultural applications.

-## 🌱 Currently Learning:
+## 🌱 Currently :
-- Mobile app development using Flutter for integrating AI systems in farming.
+- Working on breast cancer detection system.
 - Advanced Machine Learning techniques for agriculture tech solutions.

 ## 📫 Contact Me: